lingojourney/PublicEvergreenNotes/Uranium Thesis/URNP.md

-Certainly!
+---
+aliases:
+  - HANETF ICAV SPROTT URANIUM MINERS UCITS ETF
+---
 The **Sprott Uranium Miners UCITS ETF (URNP)** provides exposure to the performance of companies involved in mining, exploration, development, and production of uranium.
 Additionally, it includes companies that hold physical uranium and own uranium royalties¹².
 Here are some key details about URNP:

 - **Fund Summary**:
     - **Ticker**: URNP:LSE:GBX